 - Line the edges of an index card with clothes pins.
 Try using the different pinches described above.

-- Make clothes pins into superheros and pinch them onto strips of paper.
+- Make clothes pins into a superhero craft and pinch them onto strips of paper.

 - Paint with Pom Poms (Fantastic Fun and Learning)

-- Write letters on each clothes pin and match them to letters written along the edge of a piece of paper like we did here to spell sight words.
+- Write letters on each clothes pin and match them to letters written along the edge of a piece of paper in this sight word activity to spell sight words or create a sentence with sight words.

 - Pinch clothes pins onto a ruler.

 - Use clothes pins to pinch and grab small items like crafting pom poms, small erasers, or crumbled up pieces of tissue paper.

 - Paint wooden clothes pins

 different colors and clip them to matching paper scraps.